brandonv3138/brandonv3138/_posts/2018-11-30-Eleventh-Weekly-Reflection.md

 title: "Eleventh Weekly Reflection"
 date: 2018-11-30
 ---

+This week, I took the exam, it was really hard and took a lot of time to solve each answer.
+Although I did not finished all of the exam, I have gotten 8 answers correct, now I will talk about one of the questions, which is question 10.

 I chose the question **#10** from the Midterm exam.

 What is this question asking.